ezsystems/commerce-documentation/docs/guide/templating/template_resolver.md

 !!! note

-    It is not possible to include blocks with "[use](http://twig.sensiolabs.org/doc/tags/use.html)" tag because of specific implementation of this tag.
+    You cannot include blocks with the [`use`](http://twig.sensiolabs.org/doc/tags/use.html) tag because of specific implementation of this tag.

     Because `use` statements are resolved independently of the context passed to the template, the template reference cannot be an expression.

-### Using in PHP code
+### Use in PHP code

-#### Using in controllers
+#### Use in controllers

-To make using of TemplateResolver in controllers easier, you can inherit your controller from `Silversolutions\Bundle\EshopBundle\Controller\BaseController`.
-In this case `render` and `renderView` method will get rendered template using `TemplateResolver`, i.e. overriden template.
+To make using of the template resolver in controllers easier, you can inherit the controller from `Silversolutions\Bundle\EshopBundle\Controller\BaseController`.
+In this case the `render` and `renderView` methods get rendered with a template using `TemplateResolver`, i.e. overridden template.

 ``` php
 use Silversolutions\Bundle\EshopBundle\Controller\BaseController;